leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 rattling of a chain, and the sound as of a large animal moving about.
 </p><p>
-“&nbsp;‘Look in here!’ said Mr. Rucastle, showing me a slit between two planks.
+“‘Look in here!’ said Mr. Rucastle, showing me a slit between two planks.
 ‘Is he not a beauty?’
 </p><p>
 “I looked through and was conscious of two glowing eyes, and of a vague figure huddled up in the darkness.
 </p><p>
-“&nbsp;‘Don’t be frightened,’ said my employer, laughing at the start which I had given.
+“‘Don’t be frightened,’ said my employer, laughing at the start which I had given.
 ‘It’s only Carlo, my mastiff.
 I call him mine, but really old Toller, my groom, is the only man who can do anything with him.
 We feed him once a day, and not too much then,